lschierer/RUT/packages/luke/20050706/the-critical-nature-of-good-judges.md

 ---

-title: The critical nature of good judges
+title: "The critical nature of good judges"
 date: 2005-07-06 14:09:16
 tags:
   -  politics-law